cerrado means closed — a common term in Travel Spanish. Learn how it's used in a real-world example.

 How do you pronounce 'cerrado' in Spanish?

-It's pronounced seh-RRA-doh, with the stress on the second syllable.
+It's pronounced seh-RRAH-doh, with the emphasis on the second syllable.

 How do you use 'cerrado' in a sentence?